There are four ways of retiring from the Local Government Pension Scheme (LGPS).

 Your pension is payable for your lifetime, and will increase each year in line with the Consumer Price Index (CPI).

-You have the flexibility to retire and take your benefits from age 55 to 75.
+You have the flexibility to retire and take your benefits from age 55 (changing to age 57 from 6 April 2028) to 75.
 However, if you qualify for ill health benefits these can be paid at any age.